CesarValiente/PermissionsSample/README.md

 - [Effective Android UI (Pedro V. Gómez Sánchez)](https://github.com/pedrovgs/EffectiveAndroidUI).
 - [Engineering Wunderlist for Android (César Valiente & Wunderlist Android team )](https://speakerdeck.com/cesarvaliente/engineering-wunderlist-for-android).

-And I would like to thank as well to [Fine Cinnamon (OJTHandler)](https://github.com/FineCinnamon) for all the knowledge and good people that can be found there (and funny times too).
+And I would like to thank as well to [Fine Cinnamon (OGTHandler)](https://github.com/FineCinnamon) for all the knowledge and good people that can be found there (and funny times too).

 # One last thing...
 This is an open source sample app released under [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0), so it means that you can grab the code an use it in your open source projects that use compatible licenses with Apache, but also in your privatives ones.

-This license requires attribution, so if you are going to use the code, respect the attribution, respect the class headers that mention the license terms and if you are going to release your app to the world (the binary, the apk) then create a section in your app where you mention all the libraries your app uses including author name, code license and code source link.
+This license requires attribution, so if you are going to use the code, respect the attribution, respect the class headers that mention the license terms and author name, and if you are going to release your app (that uses this code) to the world (the binary, the apk) then create a section in your app where you mention all the libraries your app uses including author name, code license and code source link.

 And that's all, hope this approach on managing the new android permissions model helps you!
 Thanks :-)